Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/psp22.md

 We want a basic [PSP-22](/smart-contracts/PSP22/psp22) token with metadata, so we will add the [PSP-22 Metadata](/smart-contracts/PSP22/extensions/metadata) extension to our contract.
-We will add a `brush::contract` macro to our contract and add some imports:
+We will add a `openbrush::contract` macro to our contract and add some imports:

 ```rust